popgenmethods/momi2/README.md

 Upcoming features, in roughly the order to be implemented, are:
 * Support for ancient DNA
 * Parallelization
-(compiling numpy with a parallel implementation of blas should automatically parallelize all the matrix/tensor operations, but we have not yet tested this)
+ * Compiling numpy with a parallel implementation of blas should automatically parallelize all the matrix/tensor operations, but we have not yet tested this)
 * GPU support
 * Support for missing alleles